wb2326/fall2019-proj3-sec2--grp7/README.md

 3. Guo, Xudong: Designed and trained random forest model in Python, helped with model training and feature selection process.

-4. Bao, Weijia: Studied and trained Gabor filter for feature selection.
-Collaborated with Yanyan Liu, prepared the presentation and slides; helped with ReadMe.
+4. Bao, Weijia: Studied and trained ksvm and svm method for feature selection.
+Collaborated with Yanyan Liu, prepared the presentation and slides; collaborated with Jiyuan Liu to complete the main.Rmd.

-5. Liu, Yanyan: Studied and trained ksvm and svm method for feature selection.
+5. Liu, Yanyan: Studied and trained Gabor filter for feature selection.
 Collaborated with Weijia Bao, prepared the presentation and slides; helped with ReadMe.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.